JosephiusX/Emaily/README.md

 # 35 The Theory of Authentication

-About how http is stateless but not https as well as how it works with tokens to remimber users.
+About how http is stateless but not https as well as how it works with tokens to remimber users for Authentication.

 Time : 7:00